Concise

 10.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.

 10.2.
-The Client shall engage the services of the Architect/Consultant to provide the architectural services for RIBA Work Stage 3 as set out within the Project Acceptance Client Approval.
+The Client shall engage the services of the Architecture North Ltd to provide the architectural services for RIBA Work Stage 3 as set out within the Project Acceptance Client Approval.

 10.3.
 The architect will ensure that the design complies with all relevant statutory requirements, including planning requirements.

 10.4.
-The Client shall promptly sign off the Client Approval RIBA Work Stage 3 Sign-Off Form presented by the Architect/Consultant indicating approval of the work performed.
+The Client shall promptly sign off the Client Approval RIBA Work Stage 3 Sign-Off Form presented by the Architecture North Ltd indicating approval of the work performed.

 10.5.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

 10.6.
-The Architect/Consultant shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 3 Sign-Off Form within 5 business days.
+The Architecture North Ltd shall instruct and undertake any additional requests within the Client Approval RIBA Work Stage 3 Sign-Off Form within 5 business days.

 10.7.
 The client understands an invoice will be raised for the additional approved scope of works.